List of Dutch inventions and innovations: Mennonites (1536)

 The Mennonites are a Christian group based around the church communities of Anabaptist denominations named after Menno Simons (1496–1561) of Friesland.
 Through his writings, Simons articulated and formalized the teachings of earlier Swiss founders.
 The teachings of the Mennonites were founded on their belief in both the mission and Ministry of Jesus Christ, which they held to with great conviction despite persecution by various Roman Catholic and Protestant states.

 Dutch Reformed Church (1571)

 The Dutch Reformed Church (in Dutch: Nederlandse Hervormde Kerk or NHK) was a Reformed Christian denomination.
-It developed during the Protestant Reformation, with its base in what became known as the Roman Catholic Church.
+It developed during the Protestant Reformation, with its base in the Roman Catholic Church.
 It was founded in the 1570s and lasted until 2004, the year it merged with the Reformed Churches in the Netherlands and the Evangelical Lutheran Church in the Kingdom of the Netherlands to form the Protestant Church in the Netherlands.

 Arminianism (1620)

 Arminianism is based on the theological ideas of Dutch Reformed theologian Jacobus Arminius (1560–1609) and his historic supporters known as the Remonstrants.
 His teachings held to the five solae of the Reformation, but they were distinct from the particular teachings of Martin Luther, Zwingli, John Calvin, and other Protestant Reformers.
 Arminius (Jacobus Hermanszoon) was a student of Beza (successor of Calvin) at the Theological University of Geneva.

 Many Christian denominations have been influenced by Arminian views on the will of man being freed by grace prior to regeneration, notably the Baptists in the 16th century, the Methodists in the 18th century and the Seventh-day Adventist Church.
 John Wesley was influenced by Arminianism.
 Also, Arminianism was an important influence in Methodism, which developed out of the Wesleyan movement.
 Some assert that Universalists and Unitarians in the 18th and 19th centuries were theologically linked with Arminianism.